Table of Contents

 - Potential wheel lock-up or ABS engagement further extends stopping time.

-To compensate for these factors, drivers should maintain at least 5 to 6 seconds of following distance in the rain, double the 3-second rule recommended for dry conditions.
-This extra space provides the time needed to identify hazards and bring the vehicle to a safe stop, particularly when encountering unexpected obstacles or sudden traffic changes.
+To compensate for these factors, drivers should maintain a following distance of at least 5 to 6 seconds in the rain, which is double the 3-second rule recommended for dry conditions.
+This extra space provides the time needed to identify hazards and bring the vehicle to a safe stop, particularly when encountering unexpected obstacles or sudden changes in traffic.

 Vehicle Malfunctions

 Driving in the rain can put extra stress on your car, and sometimes, that leads to malfunctions, especially when moisture interferes with key systems.
-The rain can affect electrical components and other parts, making them work poorly or even stop altogether.
+The rain can affect electrical components and other parts, causing them to malfunction or even stop functioning altogether.

 The following issues highlight the risks of driving in the rain, as auto defects or malfunctions caused by moisture can quickly escalate into more significant safety hazards.

-- Rain can interfere with critical vehicle systems like headlights and windshield wipers — components you rely on most during wet weather.
+- Rain can interfere with critical vehicle systems like headlights and windshield wipers, which you rely on most during wet weather.
 Moisture can cause electrical shorts or mechanical issues that compromise these systems when you need them most.

 - Older vehicles are particularly vulnerable to rain-related breakdowns because their weatherproofing seals often deteriorate over time.
 Water can infiltrate engine compartments and electrical systems, potentially causing stalling, power loss, or complete failure.